rschristopher/rschristopher.github.io/src/pow/index.md

  by far the most important: a ridiculous work ethic.

+!!! quote "Proverbs 10:4"
-> “Always poor is he who works with an indolent hand, but the hand of the diligent brings wealth” (Proverbs 10:4)
+    Always poor is he who works with an indolent hand, but the hand of the diligent brings wealth

 If you're looking for passive income or an exciting investment opportunity, Bitcoin mining is most certainly not